Helpful Links

 - Track your hours in the Logbook and regularly report them to the Government Apprenticeship and Trades Certification Division.

-- As hours accumulate you will be offered opportunities to do several 8 week Advanced Blocks of specialized training (full cost paid by government).
+- As hours accumulate you will be offered opportunities to do several 8 week Apprenticeship Training Levels of specialized training (full cost paid by government).
 As you complete each you will advance to a second, third or fourth year apprentice.
 These promotions typically come with pay increases.
 Number of blocks required varies by trade.

 - Once all blocks are completed, write your Interprovincial (Journeyperson) exam.
 It is a national multiple-choice test that is administered by government officials.